fencosoft/fencosoft.github.io/index.md

 {
   "schema": {
-    "productNumber": { // Define the name of the field "type": "int", // Declare the data type
+    "productNumber": { // Define the name of the field "type": "int", // Declare a data type
-      "min": 1000, // The lowest value in the range "max": 9999 // The highest value in the range
+      "min": 1000, // The lowest value integer in the range "max": 9999 // The highest value integer in the range }
-    }
   }
 }